dmolina/SimpleTranslations.jl/docs/src/index.md

 - Add an additional language is very easy, only add content in the file in text mode.

+- An optional *strict_mode*, in which when the file is loaded, it is checked that all messages are translated to all supported languages.

 ## Relative Packages

 In order to show the values of variables in the messages, it is recommended to